FranciscoAlexanderAguilar/Jira-Installation/MySQL installl/MySQL User and DB for Jira.md

 CREATE USER 'jirauser'@'localhost or IP' IDENTIFIED BY 'YOUR_PASSWORD_HERE';

-Take into account that VALIDATE PASSWORD COMPONENT is enabled (in case yu don't remember wen ran mysql_secure_installation) to test the strength of passwords if the password is weak an error will let us know if our password pass the test or not
+Take into account that VALIDATE PASSWORD COMPONENT is enabled (in case you don't remember we ran mysql_secure_installation) to test the strength of passwords if the password is weak an error will let us know if our password pass the test or not